-The 4-in-1 pre-school booster vaccine is offered to children from the age of 3 years and 4 months to boost their protection against 4 different serious diseases:
+The 4-in-1 pre-school booster vaccine is offered to children from the age of 3 years and 4 months to boost their protection against 4 different serious conditions:

-When should children have the 4-in-1 pre-school booster?
+When children should have the 4-in-1 pre-school booster vaccine

 The 4-in-1 pre-school booster vaccine is routinely offered to children at the age of 3 years and 4 months old.

-Can the 4-in-1 pre-school booster be given at the same time as other vaccines?
+The 4-in-1 pre-school booster can be given with other vaccines

 It's safe for your child to have the 4-in-1 pre-school booster at the same time as other vaccines, such as the MMR vaccine.